juhannam/gct634-2018/hw2/readme.md

     * Number of filters
     * Model depth

-* You should try different hyperparameters to train the model or optimizers
+* You should try different hyperparameters to train the model and optimizers:
     * Learning rate
     * Patience value
     * Decreasing factor of learning rate